NativeScript/docs/content/guide/core/color.md

 description: Create a color object with any color representation and use it in your NativeScript apps.
 ---

-This class allows you to create a color object with all color components(alpha, red, green, blue in the [0, 255] range) from different types of color representations such as, ARGB, color name, hex, etc. The properties `ios` and `android` of an instance of this class provide the color object for the respective native platform.
+This `Color` class enables the creation of a color object with color components (alpha, red, green, blue) ranging from 0 to 255, using various color representations such as ARGB, color names, hex values, and more.
+The properties `ios` and `android` of an instance of this class provide the corresponding color object for the respective native platforms such as [UIColor](https://developer.apple.com/documentation/uikit/uicolor) on iOS and [Color ints](https://developer.android.com/reference/android/graphics/Color) on Android.

 ## How to use the Color class